Case management standards—criminal law

 B11.
 Applications for legal aid

-The duty lawyer should consider if it is appropriate to take a Legal aid application form from the client.
-Complete the Legal aid application form and the relevant Legal Aid Queensland checklist with enough details for a Legal Aid Queensland officer to decide the application.
+The duty lawyer should consider if it is appropriate to take a Legal aid application from the client.
+Complete the Legal aid application form and the relevant Legal Aid Queensland checklist with enough details for a Legal Aid Queensland Grants officer to decide the application.

 B12.
 Appearance